THE TRAVELING PROFESSOR

 It is the responsibility of the traveler to arrive and depart tour starting and ending points on the prescribed day and times.
 The Traveling Professor shall not be liable for the costs of unused lodging or activities missed due to a traveler arriving late or departing early from a tour.
 Furthermore, if travelers arrive late or depart early from a tour, the traveler assumes all costs in meeting the tour in progress or all costs in terminating the tour due to an early departure.

-Immediately after sending in a deposit for a trip, and at least 3 months before the commencement of a trip, travelers need to ensure their passport is in order.
+Immediately after sending in a deposit for a trip, and at least 3 months before the commencement of a trip, travelers need to ensure their passports and other travel documents are in order.

 - Passports need to have an expiration date of at least 6 months after the tour has been completed.